-Excessive perspiration can be an extremely embarrassing condition, which can affect social and work place interactions but is now easily treated with Botox.
-Also called hyperhidrosis the condition mainly affects the underarms but in some people palms and feet can also be excessively sweaty.
+Excessive perspiration can be an extremely embarrassing condition, which can affect social and workplace interactions.
+Thankfully, it is now easily treated with Botox.
+Also called hyperhidrosis, the condition mainly affects the underarms but, in some people, palms and feet can also be excessively sweaty.

-Clothing can be quickly stained and thousands of dollars spent on dry cleaning and replacement of clothing.
-Sweaty palms can cause anxiety in social and workplace environments.
+Clothing can be quickly stained, and there can be thousands of dollars spent on dry cleaning and replacement of clothing.
+Furthermore, sweaty palms can cause anxiety in social and workplace environments.

-Hyperhidrosis is caused by over activity of eccrine sweat glands in the skin.
+Hyperhidrosis is caused by overactivity of eccrine sweat glands in the skin.
 The eccrine glands exist in various concentrations throughout the skin.
-They maintain body temperature within a narrow range in the face of external heat, or increase in physical activity.
+They maintain body temperature within a narrow range in the face of external heat or increase in physical activity.
 Eccrine sweat evaporates on the surface of the skin and effects a transfer of heat, primarily by direct conduction from the vascular supply to the skin.
 Sweating can reach volumes measured in litres per hour.
 Although the glands are normal, there is an abnormal neurologic response to stimuli in the hypothalamic sweat centres.
-The eccrine sweat glands are concentrated in the palms, soles and under the armpits (axillae), and number around 2-4 million per person.
+The eccrine sweat glands are concentrated in the palms, soles, and under the armpits (axillae), and number around 2 to 4 million per person.

 Surrounding the eccrine glands are myoepithelial cells, which contract on stimulation from the sympathetic nerves.
 These nerves utilise acetylcholine as their neurochemical transmitter at the nerve endings.
 This is where the Botox works.
 Higher cortical functions in the brain (anxiety, stress etc) together with thermal stress induced by heat or exercise results in stimulation of the glands directly.